PaulPidou/Post-Erasmus-Trip-ATSP-solver/README.md

 ## How to use on your computer

-As this tool is completely javascript powered you can simply download it and launch it in your browser You just have to request for API Keys to Google Map (https://developers.google.com/maps/signup) and to Rome2rio (http://www.rome2rio.com/documentation).
+As this tool is completely javascript powered you can simply download it and launch it in your browser.
+You just have to request for API Keys to Google Map (https://developers.google.com/maps/signup) and to Rome2rio (http://www.rome2rio.com/documentation).
 Once obtained just replace the '[API-KEY]' tag in the erasmus-trip.html file by you Google Map API key and the '[API-KEY]' tag in the handleAPI.js file by your Rome2rio API key.